Erebot/Plop/docs/src/Usage.rst

                 class-level logger
                     method/function-level logger

-Logging messages "bubble up".
+Log messages "bubble up".
 That is, Plop first looks for a method or function-level logger to handle the message.
 If none can be found, it looks for a class-level logger (in case the message was emitted from a method).
 Then it looks for a file-level logger, then a logger for the directory